-LONDON/NEW YORK, Jan 3 (Reuters) - Oil prices rose about 2 percent on Wednesday to the highest in 2-1/2 years, with buying spurred by a sixth day of unrest in OPEC member Iran and strong economic data from the United States and Germany.
+LONDON, Jan 3 (Reuters) - Oil prices rose nearly 2 percent on Wednesday to the highest in 2-1/2 years, with buying spurred on by a sixth day of unrest in OPEC member Iran and strong economic data from the United States and Germany.

 Iran's elite Revolutionary Guards have deployed forces to three provinces to put down anti-government unrest, their commander said on Wednesday.
 Six days of protests have left 21 people dead.

 U.S. West Texas Intermediate (WTI) crude futures were at $61.35 barrel, 98 cents or 1.6 percent at 11:06 a.m.
 EST (1607 GMT), just off the session high of $61.50, their highest since June 2015.